-Yolanda Kakabadse was the president of the World Wildlife Fund and Ecuador’s former minister of the environment.
-She has been a member of the Inter-American Dialogue since 2003.
+Yolanda Kakabadse is the former president of the World Wildlife Fund and Ecuador’s former minister of the environment.